Department of Diagnostic Radiology

 - DW-MRI quantification beyond mono-exponential model.

-- Gynaecological oncology imaging − functional assessment of metabolic activity (PET/CT) in gynaecological malignancies and the use of advanced MRI techniques (e.g. DWI, IVIM, DCE-MRI) in disease diagnosis, treatment response assessment and prognosis.
+- Gynaecological oncology imaging − functional assessment of metabolic activity (PET/CT) and the use of advanced MRI techniques (e.g. DWI, IVIM, DCE-MRI) in disease diagnosis, treatment response assessment and disease prognostication.

 Early clinical translatability of advanced imaging techniques leveraging emerging technologies and complex computational methods: